 - Your abstract must receive one of the top five (5) review scores given by the reviewing Scientific Section or Cross-sectional Group to MIT First Authors who have applied for the award and whose abstracts have been accepted as Poster presentations.

-- Eligible First Authors must accept their eligibility and confirm their participation in the on-site judging session.
+- Eligible First Authors must accept their eligibility and confirm their participation in the virtual judging session.

 Congratulations to the following 2019 winners of the MIT Poster Award Contest: